 About the Artist& Current Projects

 Madisen Amelia Lewis is a queer artist driven by passion and her empathetic nature.
 She graduated with a double B.A. in Art & Psychology at UC Santa Cruz in 2015.
 She lives in Seattle, WA with her cat, surrounded by piles of books and art supplies.
-She prefers to live in an irregular fashion--skulking about drinking tea and painting while other people sleep or work.
-She has recently adapted to working daylight hours.
-Her profile pictures are always out of date.
+She is currently pursuing a Masters in Teaching.